 Letting go of our past is one of those list items.
-It can be very scary; not just to your own mind, but to those around you as well.
-You’ve come to rely deeply on the stories you tell yourself about who you are, what you’ve done, and what’s been done to us.
+It can be very scary; not just to our own mind, but to those around us as well.
+We come to identify with, and rely deeply on, the stories we tell ourselves about who we are, what we’ve done, and what’s been done to us.
 Letting go of our victimhood, our suffering, our guilt and pain, is a really significant matter.

 How much we know and understand ourselves is critically important, but there is something that is even more essential to living a Wholehearted life: loving ourselves.